Domestic Violence Articles

 Domestic violence is the purposeful infliction of harm on friends or family.
 Often, victims of domestic violence are in abusive relationships with an intimate partner.
 The relationship is controlling in nature, and the victim may feel trapped.
 Some additional forms of abuse may accompany any physical abuse that a person faces.
 Some people may associate domestic violence with bodily harm.
 In addition to physical damage, survivors can suffer mental harm, including emotional abuse.

 The words that you hear from your partner, their family, or their friends may convince you that it's "all in your head."'
 They will try to convince you that you're overreacting.
 Rest assured that your feelings and experiences are real.
 Trying to convince someone that their reality is false is an example of gaslighting.
 Abusers use gaslighting to control and manipulate their victims.
 With this technique, they can control the victim, including what they think and perceive to be real.
 It can be complicated by family members or your partner themselves.
 That is a common strategy used to keep victims silent and complacent.
 Abusers use gaslighting as a way to make you question your sanity and stay in the relationship.
 You won't leave if you feel helpless and out of control.
 Unfortunately, abusers are generally master manipulators, which is just one of the many reasons that it can be so hard to get out of an abusive relationship.
-It's important not to shame a victim of abuse because, as much as we don't want to believe it, it could happen to anyone.
+It's important not to shame a victim of abuse because, as much as we don't want to believe it, it could happen to anyone and it is not the victim’s fault.

 Forms of abuse